Administrative Assistant Certification and Certificate Programs

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), executive secretaries and administrative assistants make up one of the largest professions in the nation, with over 1.5 million positions in 2008.
-The BLS predicted that this profession would continue to remain a booming career, as it should grow at a rate of 11% between 2008 and 2018.
-As of 2010, the average salary for a secretary or administrative assistant was $32,000 per year or $15.38 per hour.
-Administrative assistants who worked for the postal system and federal government reported higher average earnings than those in other industries (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), executive secretaries and administrative assistants make up one of the largest professions in the nation, with over 2.2 million positions in 2014.
+The BLS predicts that this profession will have a slower-than-average growth rate of 3% between 2014 and 2024.
+As of 2015, the average salary for a secretary or administrative assistant was $36,500 per year or $17.55 per hour.
+Administrative assistants who worked for the postal system and federal government reported higher average earnings than those in other industries.
+This and more information is available at www.bls.gov.

 Continuing Education and Certification Information